-CHEM-C 309 Cooperative Education in Chemistry (1 cr.)
+CHEM-C 309 Chemistry Career Development and Practice (0-3 cr.)
 P: General and organic chemistry and consent of departmental chairperson.
 Every semester, time arranged.
 Industrial or similar experiences in chemically oriented employment.
 Grade is determined on basis of employment visitations, a written student report, and a supervisor evaluation report.
 May be repeated for a maximum of 5 credit hours, of which 3 may be used to satisfy an advanced chemistry elective.